piku235/JungiThemeBundle/Resources/doc/theme-tags.md

 The tag registry is a place where you can obtain a path to the class of a tag by passing tag name.
 The main goal of the tag registry is an ability about registering new tags.
-Thanks to that theme mapping loaders are able to not only use the built-in tags, but additionally to use the tags created for eg. by you (:
+Thanks to that theme mapping loaders are able to not only use the built-in tags, but additionally to use the tags created e.g. by you (:

 ### How to register a new tag?